Sabri al-Asali: Early life

-Political career
+Career

 French Mandate

 Al-Asali and Quwatli returned to Syria in 1932 following a general amnesty.
 In 1933 al-Asali, along with a number of influential Arab thinkers, became a founding member and general-secretary of the League of National Action, with the aim of countering European colonial influence.
 Other founding members included the historian and professor Constantin Zureiq, the philosopher Zaki al-Arsuzi and the politician Muhsin al-Barazi.
 The League was very successful in Syria and Lebanon, and called for the abolition of the French and British mandates and the economic integration of Arab countries.

 In 1936 Quwatli invited al-Asali to join the National Bloc, an umbrella group that led the political struggle against the French occupation.
 Al-Asali ran for parliament as a member of the Bloc and won a seat in the 1936 elections, and again in 1943, 1947, 1954, and 1962.
 Al-Asali served as minister of interior in the cabinet of Faris al-Khoury, and later he became minister of justice and education.
 In the cabinet of Saadallah al-Jabiri that was formed in October 1945, al-Asali again held the portfolios of justice and education.
 Al-Asali was part of the Syrian delegation that attended the founding of the Arab League in Cairo in 1945.